Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 There are 3 types of logs on a Windows machine accessible in the **Event Viewer** :
 - **Security logs** : user login, administrative privilege granted...
-- **System logs** : startup and shutdown of the machine, Windows updates, NTP, DNS...
+- **System logs** : logs on OS activity, like startup and shutdown of the machine, Windows updates, NTP, DNS...
-- **Application logs** : activity of users
+- **Application logs** : user interaction, application change, update, error...

+Events in the Event Viewer can be filtered by event ID (event type, for example 4624 for Successful Login).

+Linux stores logs under the `/var/log/` folder, for example :
+- `/var/log/kern` : kernel related logs
+- `var/log/secure` : authentication related logs
+- `/var/log/cron` : logs of Cron tasks

+Web servers also keep access logs containing the details of every received request (timestamp, URI, source IP, status code...).
+An Apache web server keeps access logs under `/var/log/apache2/` or `/var/log/httpd/`.

-An alternative to the Event Viewer is to use a Syslog server gathering all logs and offering a client to browser them.
+A common solution for logs management is to store logs in a SIEM or a Syslog server to gather and correlate them.

 ### SOAR (Security Orchestration, Automation and Response)